 Each cartridge is tested and profiled at the factory eliminating the burden of personalizing each cartridge by the user.
 There are a number of tasks associated with print cartridge profiling, as each print cartridge differs from another.
 The correct drive voltage, pulse width timing and pre-fire pulse warming must be calculated for optimum operation.

-NOTE: USING NON-AUTHORIZED CARTRIDGES MAY PRODUCE UNDESIRABLE RESULTS when adding multiple print carriages to affix a label indicating the unique ADDRESS number of the individual carriage.
+NOTE: USING NON-AUTHORIZED CARTRIDGES MAY PRODUCE UNDESIRABLE RESULTS

 3 - SET UNIT I.D.: